larrywong98/SearchEngine/README.md

-# Solr PHP Client
+# Search Engine Client

-This is a client used to retrieve data from the Solr Search Engine.<br />
+This is a PHP client used to retrieve data from the Solr Search Engine.<br />

 Here is my demo video: https://www.youtube.com/watch?v=-15nM6ETu7A<br />